Your browser version is outdated. We recommend that you update your browser to the latest version.

 LUCA BUVOLI

 New York-based multimedia artist Luca Buvoli (b.
-1963, Italy) has exhibited internationally for 30 years.
+1963, Italy) has exhibited internationally for three decades.
 His work intertwines mythology, science, and ideology, with daily life and humor.
-Major institutions such as the Museum of Modern Art (MoMA) and the Guggenheim Museum in New York have acquired his sculptures, and his animated films and videos have been screened internationally at the Lincoln Center, New York; MoMA, New York; and the British Library, London.
+Major institutions such as the Museum of Modern Art (MoMA) and the Guggenheim Museum in New York have acquired his work, and his animated films and videos have been screened internationally at the Lincoln Center, New York; MoMA, New York; and the British Library, London.

-His expanded multimedia projects have been presented at the 2007 Venice Biennale (image on right), the 1997 Johannesburg Biennale, and other biennials in Asia and Europe.
+His expanded multimedia projects have been presented at the 2007 Venice Biennale, the 1997 Johannesburg Biennale, and other biennials in Asia and Europe.

 Buvoli’s museum solo shows include the Phillips Collection, Washington DC (Digital Intersection, 2020), the Philadelphia Museum of Art (2001), the M.I.T.
 List Center, Cambridge (2000), ICA in Philadelphia (2007), and gallery solo shows at Cristin Tierney gallery (2022), Susan Inglett gallery (2009), Hyundai Gallery (2012), and John Weber Gallery (1995, 1997, 1999).
 Group shows include the Utopia Matters (Deutsche Guggenheim Museum in Berlin, 2010, pre-installation rendering shown on left), Venice Biennale (2007, image above, on right), Greater New York at P.S.
 1 MoMA (2000), and the 2nd Johannesburg Biennale, South Africa (1997).
 Permanent public commissions are in New York, Houston, and in Seattle.